Ikiru: Production

 The film marked the first collaboration between director Akira Kurosawa and screenwriter Hideo Oguni.
-According to Oguni, the genesis of the film was Kurosawa's desire to make a film about a man who knows he is going to die, and wants a reason to live for a short time.
-Oguni was an experienced writer and was offered ¥500,000, while co-writer Shinobu Hashimoto was offered ¥150,000.
-Initially, Kurosawa told Hashimoto that a man who was set to die in 75 days had to be the theme, and that the character's career was less important, with the director saying criminal, homeless man or government minister would be acceptable.
+According to Oguni, the genesis of the film was Kurosawa's desire to make a film about a man who knows he is going to die and who wants a reason to live for a short time.
+Oguni was an experienced writer and was offered ¥500,000, and co-writer Shinobu Hashimoto was offered ¥150,000.
+Initially, Kurosawa told Hashimoto that a man who was set to die in 75 days had to be the theme and that the character's career was less important, with the director saying criminal, homeless man or government minister would be acceptable.

 The screenwriters consulted Leo Tolstoy's novella The Death of Ivan Ilyich, and Oguni envisioned placing Watanabe's death halfway through the film.
-Kurosawa dictated the scene where Watanabe is on the swing, and mentioned the beginning lyrics of "Gondola no Uta."
-Since none of the men were familiar with the song, they consulted their eldest receptionist on the rest of the lyrics and the song title.
+Kurosawa dictated the scene where Watanabe is on the swing and mentioned the beginning lyrics of "Gondola no Uta."
+Because none of the men were familiar with the song, they consulted their eldest receptionist on the rest of the lyrics and the song title.

 Kurosawa renamed the draft The Life of Kanji Watanabe to Ikiru, which Hashimoto found pretentious, but Oguni supported.
 The screenplay was completed on 5 February 1952.

 Release

 In Japan, Toho released the film on 9 October 1952.
-The film was also screened in the 1954 Berlin International Film Festival.
+The film was screened in the 1954 Berlin International Film Festival.

-In the United States, the film was shown for a short time in California in 1956, under the title Doomed.
+In the United States, the film was shown for a short time in California in 1956 under the title Doomed.
 It opened as Ikiru in New York City on 29 January 1960.
-The film poster featured the stripper seen briefly in the film, rather than Watanabe.
+The film poster featured the stripper seen briefly in the film rather than Watanabe.